-- Between 2006 and 2010, the relative decline in cases involving detention was greater for Asian youth (down 24%), then for white youth or black youth (down 20% each), and American Indian youth (down 17%).
+- Between 2005 and 2020, the relative decline in cases involving detention was greatest for white youth (75%), followed by Black youth and Asian/NHPI youth (down 65% each), then Hispanic youth (61%).

-- In 2010, youth were detained at some point between referral to court and case disposition in 25% of delinquency cases involving black youth, 24% for American Indian youth, 21% for Asian youth, and 19% for white youth.
+- In 2020, youth were detained at some point between referral to court and case disposition in 31% of delinquency cases involving Hispanic youth, 29% for Black youth, 27% for American Indian youth, 29% for Asian/NHPI youth, and 19% for white youth.

-- In 2010, white youth accounted for the largest proportion of delinquency cases involving detention (57%).
-By comparison, black youth accounted for 40%, while American Indian youth and Asian youth accounted for 2% and 1%, respectively, of delinquency cases involving detention.
+- In 2020, Black youth accounted for the largest proportion of delinquency cases involving detention (40%).
+By comparison, white youth accounted for 33%, Hispanic youth accounted for 23%, and American Indian youth and Asian/NHPI youth accounted for 2% and 1%, respectively, of delinquency cases involving detention.

 Adapted from Easy Access to Juvenile Court Statistics

 .
 Available on-line at: https://www.ojjdp.gov/ojstatbb/ezajcs/

 Data Source: National Juvenile Court Data Archive.
 National Center for Juvenile Justice.
 Pittsburgh, PA.